SKiplagat/Moringa_Class_work/README.md

 # Simeon Kiplagat Portfolio
-#### Biodata site for Simeon build on HTML and styles with CSS, 24/02/2023
+#### Portfolio site for Simeon build on HTML and styles with CSS, 24/02/2023
 #### By **Simeon Kiplagat**
 ## Description
 This HTML page is designed to provide a simple way to display personal biodata on a webpage.
 The page contains basic information that can be easily customized to include your own personal information